mathieubolla/PiLone/README.md

 In this project, you will find how to plug a Raspberry Pi, an Arduino Pro Mini, and some Adafruit NeoPixels together, to make a connected object that can display time based, or quantitative, information in a beautifull way.

+The two most important parts are:

+- Some software to gather data and push it to pixels
+- A custom PCB to hold the parts together

 Why?
 ====